 If you edit or publish an article, again let us know how you did it, because we didn’t add that functionality.
 It will also result in an additional cookie saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
 It expires after 1 day.
-Note that it could be shared as proof you did the impossible; go buy a lottery ticket.

 Embedded content from other website

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.
 In other words – don’t get mad at us.

 We count who comes from where, and who sent you.
 That’s about it.
 A VPN, or a privacy filter on your browser basically disables most of this, other than we counted you as coming in to see us.
 Really, the only thing we care about is how many people came to each page.
 That’s data our marketing intern likes, for some reason.
 We prefer to just go listen to more music.

 No one.
 Seriously.
 We don’t share.
 We’re selfish that way.